isVy08/my-nlp/README.md

 ## A Public repo for Private use!
-I wrote myself reusable codes for building NLP models.
-(and sometimes for fun)
+I simply do these for fun.

 ### `cbow`
 Continuous Bag-of-Words from scratch with Numpy + math notes.